Moro-Afriyie/Rock-Paper-Scissors-Game/README.md

 ### Useful resources

+- [React With TypeScript Best Practices](https://www.sitepoint.com/react-with-typescript-best-practices/) - This is an amazing article which helped me finally understand using react and typeScript.
+I'd recommend it to anyone still learning this concept.
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [React with TypeScript cheatsheet](https://github.com/typescript-cheatsheets/react) - This helped me for using react and typescript.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author